Chat GPT. Pexels Images.

 Investors looking for other statistics of Palantir and Nvidia may find more resources on these pages:

-- Palantir vs Nvidia: R&D budget comparison,
+- Palantir vs Nvidia: R&D budget,

-- Nvidia revenue by country: U.S., Taiwan, China, and Europe, and
+- Nvidia revenue by country: U.S., Taiwan, China, and Europe,

 - Palantir profit breakdown by segment.